FredKSchott/snowpack/www/_template/guides/svelte.md

 This means if you are running Snowpack right now, the site is now broken as the files are all in different places.
 Lets add a "mount" configuration to update your site to your new project layout.

-The `mount` configuration changes where Snowpack looks for and builds files.
-Every Snowpack project comes with a `snowpack.config.js` file for any configuration that you might need.
-Right now, you should see a configuration file with empty options.
+The `mount` configuration changes where Snowpack scan for and builds files.
+Head back to the `snowpack.config.js` file you edited when you added `@snowpack/plugin-svelte`.
 Add this to the empty `mount` object:

 ```diff
   mount: {